 His breath caught and his pulse raced; a thrill rushed through him, drawing a flash of her standing in Gemenc’s forest with her dress around her waist and her wings spread before his mind’s eye.
 Don’t think about that.
 He closed his eyes and held his breath.
 It’s not going to help at all.
 Harry re-opened his eyes.

-She rested her other arm on his shoulder and her chin atop it; Fleur’s hair tumbled over the back of his neck.
+Fleur rested her other arm on his shoulder and her chin atop it, her hair tumbling over the back of his neck.
 ‘Beautiful, non?’

 ‘It’s amazing,’ he whispered.